ICT 1900 series: Executive

 The FP6000 ran under the control of operators executive, a simple operating system that allowed the operator using the system console to load programs from magnetic tape, cards or paper tape, allocate peripherals to programs and attribute priorities to running programs.
 Executive performed all the I/O operations on behalf of user programs, allowing allocation of different peripherals as needed.

 Despite its simplicity executive was, for the time, quite powerful, allocating memory to programs as needed (rather than the fixed partitions provided by OS/360).
-This was possible because the FP6000 design contained hardware to aid multi-programming, datum and limit registers which made programs address independent and avoided one program accessing the memory allocated to another.
+This was possible because the FP6000 design contained hardware to aid multi-programming, datum and limit registers, which made programs address independent (relocatable) and prevented one program from accessing the memory allocated to another.

-To allow more efficient use of peripherals, as well running multiple programs simultaneously, executive allowed a limited multi-threading within programs (each program could be split into up to four sub-programs, sharing the same address space, which were also time shared.
-While one sub-program was waiting for peripheral activity another could continue processing).
+To allow more efficient use of peripherals, as well running multiple programs simultaneously, executive allowed a limited multi-threading within programs (each program could be split into up to four sub-programs, sharing the same address space, which were also time-shared; while one sub-program was waiting for peripheral activity another could continue processing).

 An extended version of the FP6000 executive was provided with the ICT 1904/1905, and new versions were written for the ICT 1906/7 and ICT 1901/2/3.
 An important task of these different versions was to hide the hardware differences between the different machines, providing emulation of missing instructions as extracodes.
 The concept was that applications, and later operating systems, were written to run on the combination of the hardware and the executive, and so would run on any member of the series, no matter how different the underlying hardware was.

 With the introduction of magnetic disk systems executive became more complex, using overlaying to reduce its memory footprint.
 Disk based executives included features to simplify disk operations, handling file management (creation, renaming, deletion, resizing) on behalf of user programs.
-Files were identified by 12 character names and a user program did not need to know which physical disk was being used for a file.
+Files were identified by 12-character names, and a user program did not need to know which physical disk was being used for a file.